 A: Active Members.
 To qualify as an active member, the applicant 1) must be licensed to practice medicine or osteopathy in South Dakota; 2) must be in good professional standing; 3) may not practice or claim to practice any means of healing not generally accepted in the medical community; and 4) must be a member in good standing in their district medical society.
 Active members are voting members of SDSMA.

 Life Members.
-To qualify as a life member, the applicant: 1) must have been an SDSMA member for 10 or more continuous years; 2) may not be actively engaged in the practice of medicine; 3) must be a life member of a district medical society; and 4) must be elected as a life member by the SDSMA Policy Council.
+To qualify as a life member, the applicant: 1) must have been an SDSMA member for 10 or more continuous years; 2) may not be actively engaged in the practice of medicine; 3) must be a life member of a district medical society; and 4) must be elected as a life member by the SDSMA Board of Directors.
 Life members are voting members of SDSMA and are not required to pay dues.

 Resident Members.
 Residents are eligible to be associate members of the SDSMA.
 As members, residents receive mailings from the SDSMA office, are represented on the SDSMA Policy Council and are encouraged to participate in all member benefits.